chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * **Listen**:  The Listen button lets you hear the music starting at the Base Line.
 Press the Spacebar to stop listening and return to where listening started.
 While listening the display scrolls and you can hear the notes, but in this version sounding notes are not marked in yellow as they would be while actually playing.
 * **Rewind**:
-    * Pressing Rewind once moves the display back to the first note you played the last time you started playing.
+    * Click Rewind once to go where you last started playing.
-    * Pressing Rewind again moves the display to the start of the score.
-    * Pressing it again returns again to the to the first note you played the last time you started playing.
+    * Click Rewind again to go to the beginning.
-    * Press the Return key as a keyboard shortcut for Rewind.
+    * The Return key is a convenient shortcut for the Rewind button.
 * **Play**
-    * Pressing the Play button turns the Base Line orange but does not start the score scrolling.
+    * Clicking the Play button enables play mode turning the Base Line orange, but does the score does not start scrolling.
-    * The next playable key you press will trigger the Target Note that is at at the Base Line.
-    * The display will start scrolling.
+    * In play mode press any key to trigger the first target note.
+The display starts scrolling.
+    * Continue pressing keys to play upcoming target notes.
-    * Press the Spacebar when not playing is is a keyboard shortcut for Play.
+    * The Spacebar is a convenient shortcut for the Play button.
 * **Stop**
-    * Pressing the Stop button stops the display scrolling and sends not-offs for any notes that are on.
+    * Click the Stop button to stops the display scrolling.
+This also sends not-offs for any notes that are on.
-    * Press the Spacebar when playing as a keyboard shortcut for Stop.
+    * The Spacebar is a convenient shortcut for the Stop button.

 ### Tempo Graph and Tempo Tools

 <img src="../Common/img/TempoTools.jpg" alt="CK" style="width:14%;margin:0px 0px 0px 25px">

-* The Tempo Graph is the red horizontal line on the Concert Keyboardist display.
-It graphs the **original tempo** at each position in the score.
-The tempo in midi file may have been configured to with position in the score as dicated by the music.
-* Note that Midi files that were originally recorded live, such by recording from a midi keyboard, usually don't include tempo variations....
-TBD
-* The first number in the toolbar tempo tools is the tempo in beats per minute at the Base Line.
+* The first item is the tempo in beats per minute at the Base Line.
+* Scroll the score to see the tempo at various times in the score.
+* Dragging vertically on the tempo item adjusts the tempo of the current section of the score.
-* To see the tempo at a given position in the score, scroll the score so that position is at the Base Line.
+* Next to the tempo is the percent the tempo is of the original tempo at that time.
+As you drag the tempo item the percentage is updated.
-* You can adjust how fast the entire score will play by by dragging up or down on the tempo number.
-The red line will move up or down.
+* The horizontal red line on the score view is a graph of the tempo at each position in the score.
+As you change the tempo the red line moves up or down.
-* Next to the tempo number is a **percentage** showing the ratio of the actual playing tempo as compared to the original score tempo.
-As you drag up/down on the temp number the percentage number will be updated to show how the currently selected tempo is of the original score tempo.
-* Normally this will change the tempo everywhere in the score keeping the tempo everywhere to be the same ratio TBD
+* Dragging the tempo adjusts the tempo proportially everywhere in the "current section".
+By default the score is a single section.
+* You can divide the score into tempo sections using "Tempo Change Markers":
-* The Tempo Change Tool
-    * Inserts a "Tempo Change Bookmark" that allows a change in the ratio of the played tempo to the original tempo.
+	* The Tempo Change Tool is for adding tempo change markers at the position of the base line.
+    * If you want to pay part of the music play slower or faster surround it with tempo change markers.
+    * Then position a section over the Base Line and drag the tempo item in the toolbar vertically to proportially scale tempos everywhere  in that section.
-    * To remove a tempo change TBD
+    * To remove a tempo marker move it close to the Base Line.
+Click the tool to remove the marker.
+    * These tempo changes will be saved in the score file.
+* You can also temporarily change the tempo of the entire score even while you are playing.
+	* Press the F2 and F3 keys to increase or decrease tempo.
+The '2' and '3' keys can also be used.
+	* When the tempo has been changed this way an orange marker appears on the base line showing the tempo relative to the red line.
+	* This type of tempo change is not saved as part of the score.
+It's a convenient way of changing the tempo to work on a difficult passage.
+	* With a little practise you can adjust the tempo this way even while playing.
+* Sometimes when you aren't able to keep up with the average tempo of the music, the playing position will start to shift off the left edge of the display.
+There are several ways to handle this:
+	* Permanently decrease the tempo of the difficult section, as above.
+	* Temporarily decrease the tempo while you play, as above.
+	* Let the playing position go beyond the left edge of the display and it will be automatically repositioned to the base line.
+	* Press the F1 key or the '1' to recentre the playing position to the base line.
+	* Practise the section until you can play it faster.

 ### Help Tool